 6 Things to Know Before Making Holiday Travel Plans

 In a typical year, millions of Americans take to the roads and skies during November and December to visit friends and family, head somewhere warm, or take a long-awaited vacation.
-However, 2020 is not a typical year.
-Between changing travel restrictions, health and safety considerations, and shifting priorities, there’s a lot more to navigate.
+However, 2022 is not a typical year.
+Between more people traveling, a shortage of pilots and airport personnel, health and safety considerations, and shifting priorities, there’s a lot more to navigate.
 To help mitigate holiday stress, take a look at this round-up of the top tips for travelers considering a holiday trip.

 1. Look for fares or rates with built-in flexibility.

 Flexible options are more plentiful than ever thanks to many travel providers changing up their policies.
 When online filter for “free cancellation” or “reserve now, pay later” to find flexible stays and make sure to select a refundable room type.
 Also, make note of any deadlines to cancel for a full refund, and avoid any super restrictive airfares that prohibit changes.

 2. Start watching airfare prices now.

 You might be surprised to see how cheap Thanksgiving airfares are right now, as many airlines try to entice travelers into planning a trip.
 Expedia data shows ticket prices increase as the holidays get closer, so it’s worth booking a refundable/flexible ticket early if the price is right for you.
 Either way, setting up a price alert and being flexible with your travel dates will help ensure you don’t miss a great deal.